 Investigate whether there are accounts you can move to without fees or have minimal fees.
 With my bank there are no accounts I can move to that didn’t have fees that came with debit cards and all the banking needs I have.
 I now pay $5 every month to keep my account open which is about £60 a year.
 There was no point having the online savings account because I can’t transfer any money in and out without a current account attached to it.

-Setting up a HSBC UK Bank Account (optional)
+Setting up an HSBC UK Bank Account (optional)

 Setting up a bank account in the UK can be a bit of a nightmare if you don’t have proof of address.
-One of the ways around this is a month before (or earlier) you plan on leaving for the UK set up a HBSC overseas account.
+One of the ways around this is a month before or earlier you plan on leaving for the UK set up an HBSC overseas account.

 Simply get the below documents ready as evidence for your application and apply on online.